DebolaA/mars-rover/README.md

 Mars Rover Tech Task

-Mars Rover implemented using the below files - (each file can be assumed to be a domain)
+Mars Rover implemented using the below files - (each file can be assummed to be a domain)

 Plateau is a rectangle or square shape